This article explains how Adserver.Online platform calculates owner's profit, advertiser's spend, and publisher's revenue.

 Representation in reports

 Advertiser's Spend, Publisher's Revenue, and Owner's profit are all available in stats reports.
-In order to see them, you should enable corresponding columns.
+In order to see them, you should enable the corresponding columns.

 Realtime bidding